Partnering with employee volunteers

 - Doubling our impact

-Our extensive support for employee volunteerism helps our company, our employees, and the communities where we operate.
-We offer a number of resources and programs to support employees’ volunteer efforts:
+We believe our support for employee volunteerism helps our company, our employees, and the communities where we operate.
+This support takes several forms:

-Individual Volunteer Grants: In many cases, we recognize individual employees’ volunteerism by providing grants directly to the nonprofits where employees volunteer.
-These individual recognition grants, available globally, range from $125 for 25 hours of service to $500 for 100 hours per employee, per year.
+- Individual Volunteer Grants: In many cases, we recognize individual employees’ volunteerism by providing grants directly to the nonprofits where they volunteer.
+These individual grants, available globally, range from $125 for 25 hours of service to $500 for 100 hours.

-Team Project Grants: We also provide grants to cover the costs of materials and supplies for hands-on volunteer projects undertaken by teams of three or more employees or retirees.
+- Team Grants: We also provide grants to cover the costs of materials and supplies for hands-on volunteer projects undertaken by teams of three or more employees or retirees.

 Nonprofit Board Service

 One of the most effective ways for employees to serve their communities is by providing leadership and technical skills through service on an organization’s board of directors, and across the company, many of our colleagues contribute their expertise in the support of wide array of organizations.
 In 2018, 68 employees served as representatives of Pitney Bowes on the boards of local, national or international non-profit organizations.

 Career Development Through Volunteerism

 Volunteer service offers employees numerous opportunities to develop their skills.
-To help them choose, we provide a toolkit that maps volunteer programs and activities to specific skills and competencies they may be interested in developing.
+To help them find the right volunteer opportunity we provide a toolkit that maps volunteer programs and activities to specific skills and competencies they may be interested in developing.

 Local Community Leadership Teams

-Employee volunteers serving on Local Community Leadership Teams around the world help to inspire other employees to become active volunteers in their communities.
-Pitney Bowes Foundation volunteer grants support their efforts.
+Employee volunteers serving on Local Community Leadership Teams around the world help to inspire their colleagues to become active volunteers in their communities.
+Pitney Bowes Foundation grants support their efforts.
 The teams’ primary focus is literacy and education, but they also regularly lead blood drives and collections of food, clothing, books, back-to-school supplies and holiday toys and gifts for those in need in our communities.

 Signature Volunteer Programs: